magenta/magenta/magenta/models/performance_rnn/README.md

 At generation time, a few undesired behaviors can occur: note-off events with no previous note-on (these are ignored), and note-on events with no subsequent note-off (these are ended after 5 seconds).

+## Web Interface

+You can run Performance RNN live in your browser at the [Performance RNN browser demo](https://deeplearnjs.org/demos/performance_rnn), made with [deeplearn.js](https://deeplearnjs.org).
+More details about the web port can be found at our blog post: [Real-time Performance RNN in the Browser](https://magenta.tensorflow.org/performance-rnn-browser).

+## Colab and Jupyter notebooks

+You can try out Performance RNN in the [Colab](https://colab.research.google.com) environment with the [performance_rnn.ipynb](https://colab.research.google.com/notebook#fileId=/v2/external/notebooks/magenta/performance_rnn/performance_rnn.ipynb) notebook.

+There is also a Jupyter notebook [Performance_RNN.ipynb](https://github.com/tensorflow/magenta-demos/blob/master/jupyter-notebooks/Performance_RNN.ipynb) in our [Magenta Demos](https://github.com/tensorflow/magenta-demos) repository showing how to generate performances from a trained model.

 ## How to Use

-First, set up your [Magenta environment](/README.md).
+If you would like to run the model locally, first, set up your [Magenta environment](/README.md).
 Next, you can either use a pre-trained model or train your own.

-## Jupyter notebook

-There is a Jupyter notebook [Performance_RNN.ipynb](https://github.com/tensorflow/magenta-demos/blob/master/jupyter-notebooks/Performance_RNN.ipynb) in our [Magenta Demos](https://github.com/tensorflow/magenta-demos) repository showing how to generate performances from a trained model.

 ## Pre-trained